ditjacobs/Git_Github/commands.md

 `git tag name`: create a tag to the HEAD committed job

-`git tag name commitID`: add a commitID to add the tag to specific commited job
+`git tag commitID`: add a commitID to add the tag to specific commited job

+`git branch -l`: list the local branches

+`git branch -a`: list all branches, local and remote